alphagov/govuk-chat/docs/output_guardrails.md

  ]
 }
 ```
-This is intended to be run whenever we change the prompts and few-shot examples so we know if we are improving the performance.
+This is intended to be run whenever we change the prompts and examples so we know if we are improving the performance.